ezakto/statiq/README.md

 #### Hidden documents

 Files prefixed with `_` will be processed but they won't be included in the index.

+## Command line tool

+    $ statiq
+Look for nearest statiqfile.js and build website

+    $ statiq init
+Create a new statiqfile and default folder structure

+    $ statiq init -s
+Create a new statiqfile only

+    $ statiq add <filename>
+Create a new website document/page/post

+    $ statiq add <filename> --<key>=<value> --<key>=<value>...
+Create a new document and set local context values

+    $ statiq serve
+Start a local server

+    $ statiq watch
+Start a file watcher and rebuild website when changes occur

+    $ statiq serve -w
+Start server and watcher

+    $ statiq help
+Show help

+## Programmatic API

+    const statiq = require('statiq');
+    const site = statiq();

+    site.config({
+      ...
+    });

+    site.run();

+### Methods

+#### site.config(object config)

+Sets site configuration just like a statiqfile.
+Default configuration is:

+    {
+      contentPath: 'content',
+      templatesPath: 'templates',
+      publishPath: 'publish',
+      assetsPath: 'assets',
+      defaultTemplate: 'index.html',
+      contentExtension: '.md',
+      publishExtension: '.html',
+      hiddenRegex: /^_/, // filenames that shouldn't be included in indexes
+      plugins: [],
+      context: {}, // global context
+      cwd: process.cwd(), // if site is built using the cli tool, it's set to the statiqfile.js dir by default }

+Returns the config object.

+#### site.use(fn plugin)

+Adds a statiq plugin.
+Returns void.

+#### site.create(string file, object context, string content?)

+Creates a document `file` with local `context` and `content`.
+Returns a promise containing the document object.

+Hooks: beforeCreate, afterCreate

+#### site.read(string file)

+Reads and cache a file in the content folder.
+Returns a promise containing the document object.

+Hooks: beforeRead, afterRead

+#### site.update(string file, object context, string content)

+Updates the `context` and `content` of a cached document `file`.
+Returns a promise containing the document object.

+Hooks: beforeUpdate, afterUpdate

+#### site.build(string file)

+Builds the cached document `file`.
+It'll use other cached documents and contexts to generate indexes.
+Returns a promise containing the built document object.

+Hooks: beforeBuild, afterBuild

+#### site.buildAll()

+Convenience method to build all the cached documents.

+#### site.write(string file)

+Writes the cached built document `file` to the filesystem.
+Returns a promise containing the file path.

+Hooks: beforeWrite, afterWrite

+#### site.writeAll()

+Convenience method to write all the cached built documents.

+#### site.delete(string file)

+Deletes the document `file` from the cache and the filesystem.
+Returns a promise containing void.

+#### site.scan(string path?)

+Deep-scans the content directory and reads its documents.
+Specify a `path` if you don't want to start from the content root.
+Returns a promise containing an array of read documents.

+#### site.handleAssets()

+Process the assets folder.
+By default, it'll just copy all files to the publish folder.

+Hooks: beforeAsset, afterAsset

+#### site.list()

+Returns all the cached documents

+#### site.run()

+Convenience method to run scan(), buildAll() and writeAll().
+Returns a promise containing an array of generated paths.

 ## Plugins